GSA/baselinealignment/testCaseGuide.md

 # Guide for Developing Test Case and Test Files
 Test cases and their related test files will be used to demonstrate expected outcomes for Baseline test instructions.
-Each of these test instructions is mapped to a 508 requirement ([draft Appendix A of the Baseline for Web](https://federalist-78ccea55-7a06-447c-aabf-bd620b207b74.app.cloud.gov/preview/atbcb/icttestingbaseline/nextupdateafter301/AppendixA/)) in the ICT Testing Baseline for Web.
+Each of these test instructions is mapped to a 508 requirement ([Appendix A of the Baseline for Web](https://federalist-78ccea55-7a06-447c-aabf-bd620b207b74.app.cloud.gov/preview/atbcb/icttestingbaseline/nextupdateafter301/AppendixA/)) in the ICT Testing Baseline for Web.

 A note on developer tools: some contributors use VSCode and others use notepad++, depending on what they have access to.
 This work can all be done in the GitHub website, but some tasks would be much easier with a code editor.